wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-and-finding-data-from-wis2.md

 # Downloading and finding data from WIS2

+!!! abstract "Learning outcomes!"

+    By the end of this practical session, you will be able to:

+    - use pywis-pubsub to subscribe to a Global Broker and download data to your local system
+    - use pywiscat to discover datasets from the Global Discovery Catalogue

 ## Introduction

 In this session you will learn how to discover data from the WIS2 Global Discovery Catalogue (GDC) and download data from a WIS2 Global Broker (GB).